samypr100/setup-dev-drive/README.md

 `C:\dev_drive.vhdx` or `D:\dev_drive.vhdx`.

-When an absolute path is provided, make sure it's located outside `${{ github.workspace }}` otherwise `workspace-copy` can cause issues.
-This action will raise an error in such cases.
+When an absolute path is provided, make sure it's located outside `${{ github.workspace }}` otherwise `workspace-copy` will issue a warning.
+This action will ignore copying the dev drive in such scenarios.

 #### `drive-type`